MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri

 *bIsDefaultMenuLook*<br/>
-[in] TRUE per impostare l'elemento della barra multifunzione vengono visualizzati come un comando popup. in caso contrario, FALSE.
+in TRUE per impostare l'elemento della barra multifunzione in modo che venga visualizzato come comando popup; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note

-##  <a name="setdescription"></a>  CMFCRibbonBaseElement::SetDescription
+##  <a name="setdescription"></a>CMFCRibbonBaseElement:: FileDescription

 Imposta la descrizione dell'elemento della barra multifunzione.